Auto-properties with initializers (C# 6)

 Want to learn about other C# 6 features?
 Check out the full list of articles & source code on GitHub

 A big design trend in C# 6 is the removal of ceremony from code.
-Ceremony is the amount of code you need to write, to write the code that actually matters.
+Ceremony is the amount of code you need to write to write the code that actually matters.
 It is the fluff that is there because it is needed by C# and not to solve your problem.
-Auto-properties are a great example of removal of ceremony & in C# 6 they have been improved further.
+Auto-properties are a great example of removal of ceremony—and in C# 6, they have been improved further.

-In C# 1 we would would type out the full property with the getter & setter and a field.
-One nice feature is you could initialise the value the field, thus giving the property a default value.
+In C# 1, we would type out the full property with the getter & setter and a field.
+One nice feature was that you could initialize the value of the field, thus giving the property a default value.
 For example, like this:

 private int csharpOne = 42;